cswylie/cswylie/README.md

 * **Computer Science B.S., University of California, Santa Cruz (September 2021 – March 2025)**
 * **ResNet (Residential Networking) Technician (September 2024 - March 2025)**: Provided technical and networking support for on campus residential students, resolving network or OS issues, and configured student-owned devices.
 * I've been played trumpet for about 11 years, and I've been playing guitar for about 2 years.
     * I spend a lot of my free time practicing and writing music.
+* Currently working on becoming an AWS Certified Cloud Practitioner.

 ## Featured Projects: